| I am trying to complete

 and George Milne on 27/8/92.
 Their baptisms are recorded at the Sialkot

+Church.
 William and Isabella went on Sabbatical furlough or leave, which

 literally meant leave for one year in every seven years.
 I think Ada was 7